Anshler/CLIP-prefix_blind-guessing/README.md

 We presents two models that leverage CLIP as the image encoder and fine-tune GPT-2 for caption generation on the Flickr30k and Flickr8k datasets.
 The first model utilizes a straightforward mapping network and outperforms the original architecture.
 The second model constitutes a new architecture exploring the boundaries of minimal visual information required for captioning.
 It incorporates CLIP's text encoder to produce input for the generator, while the image embedding serves solely as a validation mechanism.
 Despite its relatively lower performance, this model demonstrates the decoder's ability to create captions based on keyword descriptions alone, without direct access to the context vector.

-_Full report currently unavailable_ ⏱️
+_Full report temporarily unavailable_ ⏱️

 ## Dataset